-After the IJCBR editor receives a manuscript, the first step is to confirm that the manuscript meets the journal’s rules for content and format, including similarity check (plagiarism) which should be less than 25%.
-If the manuscript meets the journal’s rules, the editor then assigns it to the double-blind peer-review process.
-The IJCBR editor send the manuscript to at least two experts in the field for RIGOROUS scientific evaluation.
-The experts – called peer reviewers – will then prepare a report that assesses the manuscript and return it to the editor through the IJCBR portal.
+After the EJCBR editor receives a manuscript, the first step is to confirm that the manuscript meets the journal’s rules for the scientific content and the EJCBR format as well as the similarity check (plagiarism by iThenticate®) which should be less than 15%.
+If the manuscript meets the journal’s rules, the editor then shall assign it to the double-blind peer-review process.
+The EJCBR editor shall send the manuscript to at least two experts in the field for RIGOROUS scientific evaluation.
+The experts– peer reviewers – will then prepare independent reports that assess the manuscript and return it to the editor through the EJCBR portal.
 Upon the first submission, this reviewing process takes about 4 to 6 weeks.
 After reading the peer reviewer's report, the editor will decide one of the following four options:

 1- Reject the manuscript.